-The Knox credit system creates all classes equal, though class hours and homework levels can vary vastly across classes and departments.
-Students and faculty are split on the equity of this system.
+The Knox College credit system creates all classes equal, though class hours and homework levels can vary vastly across classes and departments.

-The 2023-2024 Knox Course catalog defines a credit as “the equivalent of 210 minutes per week of instructional time for ten weeks… students are expected to devote a minimum of two hours of study outside of class time for every hour in class.”
+The 2023-2024 Knox course catalog defines a credit as “the equivalent of 210 minutes per week of instructional time for ten weeks… students are expected to devote a minimum of two hours of study outside of class time for every hour in class.”

 210 minutes is three and a half hours.
 This may be the minimum, but some classes spend up to eight hours in class a week.
 This disparity is because many classes meet four or five times a week, use double periods, or have labs.
 But by definition, all these courses are one credit.